DardelHMB/wiiuerrorinfo/docs/home.md

 1. Download [updih_nxpayload](https://github.com/GaryOderNichts/udpih_nxpayload/releases/latest)
 2. Also download [recovery_menu](https://github.com/GaryOderNichts/recovery_menu/releases/latest) and place it on the root of your Wii U's SD card
 3. Either place it in `/bootloader/payloads` on your sd card and boot it with Hekate `Payloads --> udpih_nxpayload.bin`, or inject it with your favourite payload injector
 4. Connect your Switch to the Wii U with a USB C-A cable.
-Do not turn on the Wii U or activate the UPDPIH gadget yet.
+Do not turn on the Wii U or activate the UDPIH gadget yet.
 5. Power on your Wii U
 6. Wait for the Wii U logo to appear on your TV/Gamepad then activate the UDPIH gadget
 Note: You need to do this **as soon as you see the Wii U logo.** Too early and you won't get display out.
 Too late and your console will hang on the boot screen or boot normally.
 This will take a few tries (or you get lucky).
 If you fuck it up, power off your Wii U and try again.